-What I miss the absolute most is the media control keys.
-I really wish Apple had included volume, playback, fast forward and rewind keys.
-Even if they were buried under another key.
+What I miss the absolute most are the media control keys.
+I really wish Apple had included volume, playback, fast forward and rewind keys, even if they were buried under another key layer.

 I managed to get about nine hours straight of working on my iPad Pro with the Magic Keyboard attached with about 25% battery left.
 That's with standard work-based activities like email triage, two 30-minute meetings in Google Hangouts Meet (a serious battery hog), writing this review and uploading it to our system (along with the photos), planning content for the website, checking in with my coworkers in Slack regularly, and a few other work-type things.

 It does suck up a few percentage points of juice over the day, but it's still within Apple's battery performance estimate of 10 hours of usage for the iPad Pro, so the drain is negligible.

 When charging via the Magic Keyboard port, I noticed that it doesn't juice up nearly as fast as if I were to charge directly through the iPad (about 1% per minute versus about 3 or 4% per minute), but if I need the iPad's USB-C port free for other peripherals, it's good to know I have a different method to charge.